fhamborg/news-please/README.md

 # **news-please**

-news-please is a news crawler developed by the Information Science group at the University of Konstanz.
-It crawls for a given root URL all subpages that are news articles.
-From these it automatically extracts information such headline, content, and main image.
-This way it enables effective download and extraction of articles from news websites.
+news-please is an easy-to-use news crawler that can download and extract structured information from almost any news website.
+It can follow recursively internal hyperlinks and read RSS feeds to fetch both most recent and also old, archived articles.
+You only need to provide the root URL of the news website.

 ## Extracted Information
 * headline